yangzhch6/yangzhch6.github.io/_pages/about.md

 Research Interests
 ===
-With the training text that would take 10^4 years for a human to read, LLMs excel beyond human capabilities in the domains of writing, translation, and knowledge reservoir.
+With the training text that would take 10^4 years for a human to read, LLMs excel beyond human capability in the domains of writing, translation, and knowledge reservoirs.
 However, their mathematical ability is still at the level of primary and secondary school students.
 To fill this confusing and unignorable gap, I'm interested in the following topics:
 * **Reasoning with LMs**: How to make LMs reason like humans or achieve human-level reasoning ability?